How Gemstones and Minerals durability is analyzed?

-Durability of gemstones helps in gems identification of particular gemstones through its particular characteristics or resistance power in particular environment in its internal structure or externally.
+The durability of gemstones and minerals helps in gem identification of particular mineral gemstones through its particular characteristics or resistance power in a particular environment in its internal structure or externally.
 There are many experiments done on mineral stones and their results tell us about how much stone is hard or tough.
 There are normally following methods or criteria to check stone durability.

 There are some standard sets in Moh’s scale of hardness which has distributed some gemstones in particular hardness value.
 This is not absolute but a relative test.